Distributed Matrix Completion and Robust Factorization: Proof of Theorem : Subsampled Regression under Incoherence

 We now give a proof of Thm.~\ref{thm:regress-main}.
 While the results of this section are stated in terms of i.i.d.\ with-replacement sampling of columns and rows, a concise argument due to~\citet[Sec.~6]{Hoeffding63} implies the same conclusions when columns and rows are sampled without replacement.

 Our proof of Thm.~\ref{thm:regress-main} will require a strengthened version of the randomized $\ell_2$ regression work of \citet[Thm.~5]{DrineasMaMu08}.
 The proof of Thm.~5 of \citet{DrineasMaMu08} relies heavily on the fact that $\norm{\A\B-\G\H}_F\leq\frac{\epsilon}{2}\norm{\A}_F\norm{\B}_F$ with probability at least 0.9, when $\G$ and $\H$ contain sufficiently many rescaled columns and rows of $\A$ and $\B$, sampled according to a particular non-uniform probability distribution.
-A result of~\citet{HsuKaZh12}, modified to allow for slack in the probabilities, shows that a related claim holds with probability $1-\delta$ for arbitrary $\delta\in (0,1]$.
+A result of~\citet{HsuKaZh12}, modified to allow for slack in the probabilities, establishes a related claim with improved sampling complexity.\footnote{The general conclusion of \citep[Example~4.3]{HsuKaZh12} is incorrectly stated as noted in \cite{Hsu12}.
+However, the original statement is correct in the special case when a matrix is multiplied by its own transpose, which is the case of interest here.}